Injectable Compounded Tirzepatide and Semaglutide ( from Hallandale Pharmacy)

 Everyone’s body is different, and there’s no one-size-fits-all approach.
 These tips are general guidance to support your weight-loss journey and can be adjusted to fit your individual needs and lifestyle.

-Don’t take up sourdough baking (I’ve gained 12 lbs)
+*Don’t take up sourdough baking, its risky behavior !!
+(I’ve gained 12 lbs)

 *Regular self-weighing (daily or several times per week) is linked with better weight management outcomes in multiple studies.